Spotlight on Bangladesh: Liberation Inspires an Emerging Software Development Industry

 One of the most densely populated cities in the world, Dhaka – the capital of Bangladesh – is home to more than half a million rickshaws.
 Uber and other taxi services are just as easy to find; it’s when you’re getting from A to B that you need to be a bit more patient.

 Our team spent almost a week researching potential partners in Dhaka, at the invitation of the Bangladesh Government.
 We met with leaders from the Bangladesh Computer Council (BCC), and evaluated a number of software development companies, reviewing their level of expertise, processes, metrics and recruitment/training practices.
 Now, Accelerance is working with these talented tech teams to develop their outsourcing capabilities and market their services to potential clients in North and South America, Europe and Australia.

 Software engineers in Bangladesh already have experience with IT service and product companies, with a focus on web applications, Ruby on Rails, PHP, .net, mobile applications and AR/VR.
 Offering excellent customer service and high value for investment, they’re also familiar with the scrum and agile development processes increasingly used in the US.

-Modern Bangladesh emerged as an independent nation in 1971 after breaking away and achieving independence from Pakistan in the Bangladesh Liberation War.
-After independence, the new state endured famine, natural disasters, and widespread poverty, as well as political turmoil and military coups.
+Modern Bangladesh emerged as an independent nation in 1971 after breaking away from Pakistan in the Bangladesh Liberation War.
+The new state endured famine, natural disasters, and widespread poverty, as well as political turmoil and military coups.